chadgeary/cloudoffice/playbooks/README.md

 # Local Deployments
 `cloudoffice_raspbian.yml` and `cloudoffice_ubuntu.yml` support standalone deployments.
-Note OnlyOffice is not available on ARM (yet).
+Note OnlyOffice is not available on ARM (yet) - that includes Raspberry Pis.

 # Raspbian Deployment
 - Raspbian 10 (Buster)
-- Tested with Raspberry Pi 4
+- Tested with Raspberry Pi 3 and 4

 ```
 # Ansible + Git